Independent Legal Advice Certificate

 How Does It Work?

-Such an event commonly occurs when the husband borrows money to fund his business and, in return, he grants a legal charge or mortgage over the family home in favour of the lender.
-In such a case, the wife’s consent would be needed to the charge’s going in place.
+For item 1 above, such an event commonly occurs when the husband borrows money to fund his business and, in return, he grants a legal charge or mortgage over the family home in favour of the lender.
+In such a case, the borrower and lender would need the wife’s consent to the charge’s going in place.
 She would need to sign the charge or mortgage, so that she defers her rights to the lender’s (usually being a bank).
-Even if she is not on the title deeds to the house her consent will still be needed, as she will have the right to occupy the house.
+Even if she is not on the title deeds to the house you will still need her consent, as she will have the right to occupy the house.

 The Etridge case

-The lender has a duty to the wife in accordance with an English legal case called Royal Bank of Scotland plc v Etridge (No 2), from 2001.
-The outcome of that case is why this form of certificate can be useful in protecting the wife’s interests and those of the lender.
+The lender has a duty to the wife in accordance with an English legal case.
+The case was Royal Bank of Scotland plc v Etridge (No 2), from 2001.
+The outcome of that case is why this form of certificate can be useful.
+It is also why the independent legal advice is mandatory in similar circumstances.
+It protects both the wife’s interests and those of the lender in the case of legal charges.
 You can read more about this case and how it applies here: https://en.wikipedia.org/wiki/Royal_Bank_of_Scotland_plc_v_Etridge_(No_2).

 Using our Independent Legal Advice Certificate template

 You will find our template exceedingly easy to use.
-It has been drafted by a UK solicitor who is experienced in banking law, so you know you can rely on it.
+A UK solicitor who is knowledgeable about English banking law drafted it, so you know you can rely on it.

-Once the solicitor has completed and returned it and you have the signed legal charge back from the person due to sign it, then you should keep the certificate safe with the original of the legal charge in case of the need to prove the person signing it was duly and independently advised.
+Once the solicitor has completed and returned it and you have the signed legal charge or guarantee back from the person due to sign it, then you should keep the certificate safe with the original of the legal charge or guarantee in case of the need to prove the person signing it: